Last updated December 22nd, 2021.

 Repairs can usually be made and the Japanese do enjoy some of the world’s best earthquake resistant buildings.
 However, repairing aged structures is costly.
 Even the best homes will have damage after a few 8.0 earthquakes.

 And if the tsunamis, quakes, and nuclear meltdowns don’t eventually get your assets, a “crazy neighbor” next door might.
+Owning property in Japan is riskier than it appears on the surface.

 Japan’s population will fall by over 20% in the next three decades alone.
 It’ll look even worse by the end of this century.